RupeshKumar4511/DevOps-Fundamentals/Docker/Readme.md

 <br>
 when we write commands like :
 <br>
-docker container exec -t <containerID> bash
+"docker container exec -t <containerID> bash"
 <br>
 It means bash is attached to that container.
 <br>
 This commands only works when the specific container is running.
 <br>
-docker container prune -f: It will delete all the stopped containers.
+"docker container prune -f": It will delete all the stopped containers.
 <br>
 Alpine Images: The Alpine Linux image is a minimal, security-oriented, and lightweight Linux distribution.
 I It's commonly used in Docker images because of its small size and efficient nature.
 <br>